gmc-code/PC-microbit-micropython/docs/challenges/number_chooser.rst

 -------------------------------

 | The code below, sets a variable, **num**, to a starting number, 5.
-| When the A button is pressed, **num** is increased by 1.
+| When the A-button is pressed, **num** is increased by 1.
-| To make sure **num** doesn't just keep increasing without limit, if it is reaches 9 when the A button is pressed, it is reset to 0.
+| To make sure **num** doesn't just keep increasing without limit, if it is reaches 9 when the A-button is pressed, it is reset to 0.

 .. code-block:: python